osolsolutions/contact-us-tutorial1/README.md

 ## Description

+GDPR Compliant Captcha

 *Adding File Upload & attach to mail plus JS Validation code ,AJAX submit and Captcha(without cookie)*

 This is the sixth in the series of making a simple contact form.
 Details can be found here http://www.outsource-online.net/blog/2022/06/08/setting-up-a-basic-contact-us-form-for-your-site/

 ## Prerequisites
-1. [Composer](https://getcomposer.org/download/) must be installed to run `composer require osolutils/helpers`
+1. [Composer](https://getcomposer.org/download/) must be installed to run `composer require osolutils/helpers`.
-2. This is to download [OSOLMutliCaptcha](https://github.com/osolgithub/OSOLMulticaptcha) and [PHPMailer](https://github.com/PHPMailer/PHPMailer) ( without running seperate `composer require phpmailer/phpmailer`)
+2. This is to download [OSOL Helper Classes](https://github.com/osolgithub/OSOLHelpers)
+3. Helper classes used in this project are [OSOLMutliCaptcha](https://github.com/osolgithub/OSOLMulticaptcha) and [PHPMailer](https://github.com/PHPMailer/PHPMailer) ( without running seperate `composer require phpmailer/phpmailer`)

 ## Installation